oscar7070/RTLScript/README.md

 ## RTLScript
-A simple library for Arabic, Hebrew, Farsi, Urdu and etc. for modern C++ standards.
+A simple tiny library for Arabic, Hebrew, Farsi, Urdu and etc. for modern C++ standards.

-RTLScript is a fork of FarsiType: https://github.com/AmyrAhmady/FarsiType
+**RTLScript is a fork of FarsiType: https://github.com/AmyrAhmady/FarsiType**

 *Just a logo that i made for fun i Love to make a logos for my projects (:*